Authored by Adam Sherman

 Viakix Acadia Sandals

 They’re extremely versatile, and can be used for walking and water use around the beach, pool, waterpark, water sports, hiking, walking, and so much more.
 Simply put, these perfect water sandals are so lightweight you can literally shove them into your suitcase, no problem!
+This is one of the benefits of our Viakix hiking sandals.

 But don’t take our word for it.
 If you check out our reviews, you’ll find that almost all of our customers give this shoe a 5/5, which is almost unheard of.